dcblack/sc-platform/README.md

 as such, coding guidelines have bee provided here-in.
 It is important that this code be *model code* and meet high levels of documentation and formatting to make it easy to understand.
 Comment blocks are highly encouraged.

+Definition: Modern C++ means use of features introduced in the C++ standards from 2011, 2014 and 2017.
+Of course, we do not mean to be completely indiscriminate in this.
+Features should be used when they provide some advantage.
+Any one of the following may be deemed an advantage.

+1. Simplify the code and make it easier to understand
+2. Provide coding safety against mistakes
+3. Improve performance or functionality

+Of course there may occasionally be some disagreement in which case there should proceed some discussion and perhaps even more comments in the code to help the reader.

 # <a name="GrandDesign"/>The Grand Design